OnePlaceSolutions/OnePlaceLiveSitePnP/SharePoint Online/README.md

 *All actions performed with the script will be logged to 'OPSScriptLog<Date>.txt' in your Documents folder (or possibly under the Administrator account's Documents if running PowerShell as an Administrator).
 When requesting assistance with this script please send this log file as an attachment.
 This directory can be changed in-script.*

-*The log file will be uploaded to the Documents folder in the Solutions Site at the end of deployment for your record keeping.*
+*The log file will be uploaded to the Documents folder in the Admin Site at the end of deployment for your record keeping.*

 If you do not want the script to create a Site Collection automatically for you, please create a Team/Group Site from your SharePoint Home as below or create a Team Site(no group) in the SharePoint Admin Center.
 Note it's URL, and select **Option 1** in the script when prompted.
 > ![](./README-Images/createSite.png)